brandonkdutton/Sezzle-Calculator-Challenge/README.md

 Please Note:

 - This uses an sqlite3 database so that it can be easily run locally, but the config file can be edited to use a real relational database.
-The live version of this app that I am hosting uses a mySql database from AWS.